SenyaloLetsheleha/Ship-Weather-ETL/README.md

 # Ship-Weather-ETL
-ETL script using Apache Airflow and Python for extracting weather data for a specific ship
+ETL script using Python and Apache Airflow for extracting weather data for a specific ship and loading to an S3 bucket.

-This script uses Apache Airflow and Python to extract weather data from the OpenWeather Api.
+This script uses Python and Apache Airflow (Orchestration) to extract, transform and load weather data for a specific ship to an S3 bucket.
 It initially returns the current location of a ship (based on the ship number) by using webscraping on the vessel finder app.
+Based on the previously returned location of the ship, it then queries the OpenWeather Api for the current weather forecast.

 Libraries used: